Christopher Hsu Email & Phone Number

 • International boat competition where student teams race autonomous surface vehicles of their own design through an aquatic obstacle course.
 Competition tasks include navigation and control, obstacle detection and avoidance, symbol recognition and vessel docking, underwater beacon detection, and interoperability• AUVSI Roboboat competition- 5th overall static judging (June 2015 result)• Systems Integration Engineer- Ensured compatibility of subsystem components in an integrated working system• Manufacturing Engineer- Introduced water-proof box used in RobotX onto a new set of fiberglass pontoon hulls and frame fit for Roboboat Competition• Vision System Engineer- Developed software to identify color and shape through the use of on-board cameras and LIDARFunded by:Naval Research Enterprise Internship Program (NREIP)Office of Naval Research (ONR)

-Christopher Hsu Skills
+Christopher Hsu education

-Frequently Asked Questions about Christopher Hsu
+Frequently asked questions about Christopher Hsu

 What company does Christopher Hsu work for?

-Christopher Hsu works for U.s. Army Devcom Army Research Laboratory
+Christopher Hsu works for FieldAI.

-What is Christopher Hsu's role at the current company?
+What is Christopher Hsu's role at FieldAI?

 What is Christopher Hsu's email address?

-What is Christopher Hsu's direct phone number?
+What is Christopher Hsu's phone number?

 What schools did Christopher Hsu attend?